Officer killed outside Capitol to lie in honor in Rotunda next week

 Officer William “Billy” F. Evans, 41, served for 18 years on the Capitol Police force.
 On Tuesday, his family released a statement saying, “His death has left a gaping void in our lives that will never be filled.”
 He was a father of two children, who his family said were “the absolute most important thing in his life. … His most cherished moments were those spent with them.”

-D.C. police said that Evans was killed by Noah Green, 25, of Newport News, Va., who first slammed into Evans and another Capitol Police officer with his car shortly after 1 p.m.
+D.C. police said Evans was killed by Noah Green, 25, of Newport News, Va., who first slammed into Evans and another Capitol Police officer with his car shortly after 1 p.m.
 Friday, then climbed out of the car wielding a knife and was fatally shot by a third Capitol Police officer.
 The second injured officer was hospitalized overnight and released Saturday.
 Authorities on Tuesday identified him as Ken Shaver.

 “In giving his life to protect our Capitol and our Country, Officer Evans became a martyr for our democracy,” Senate Majority Leader Charles E. Schumer (D-N.Y.) and House Speaker Nancy Pelosi (D-Calif.) said in a statement.
-“On behalf of the entire Congress, we are profoundly grateful … It is our hope that this tribute will be a comfort to the family of Officer Evans, particularly his children Logan and Abigail, as will the knowledge that so many Americans mourn with and pray for them at this sad time.
+“On behalf of the entire Congress, we are profoundly grateful. … It is our hope that this tribute will be a comfort to the family of Officer Evans, particularly his children Logan and Abigail, as will the knowledge that so many Americans mourn with and pray for them at this sad time.
 May this tribute also be a source of comfort and an expression of gratitude to the U.S. Capitol Police force, which has awed our nation with their courage and resilience during this devastating time.”

 Evans joins his colleague, Officer Brian D. Sicknick, as one of six people to lie in the Rotunda who were not a public official or military leader.
 Sicknick, 42, died in January, shortly after battling with rioters who attacked the Capitol on Jan.
 6. Two Capitol Police officers who were fatally shot inside the Capitol in July 1998, John M. Gibson and Jacob J. Chestnut, were the first people to lie in honor in the Rotunda.
 Evangelist Billy Graham and civil rights icon Rosa Parks were similarly honored.